It’s officially time to Drop Everything and Read for DEAR Day!

 Older children will struggle with focus when little ones are making noise and creating chaos in the home.

-If you have multiple children under 5 and are trying to encourage all-day reading for your older children, consider implementing a quiet time routine and looping through fun activities to keep little ones busy all day long.
+If you have multiple children under 5 and are trying to encourage all-day reading for your older children, consider implementing a quiet time routine and looping through fun activities to keep your little ones busy during reading hours.

 More Reading Fun